 She finally treed us in a convenience store and the only way we could get her to leave was to get out my phone and let her put the address of her shop into google maps AND my notes.
 When I opened maps, the address to A Dong Silk was sitting there and she was like, “don’t go there it’s too expensive.”

-I HATE the hard sell.
+I HATE the hard sell and this was the hardest sell.
 Honestly, fuck Hoi An.
 Hoi An is a nest of tailors.

 This was a great experience.
 Joe and I bought a suit each.
 Everyone was kind and we were never rushed.
 I only had to refuse to buy a second suit 5 or 6 times.
 It was great.
 Thank you, Maral for pointing us in the right direction and thank you Nhung and Le, you were great.